The Health benefits of wheatgrass juice

 Now that you know how to juice wheatgrass, here are some great recipes to try out for yourself.

 - 1 cup Spinach

 Juice the apples, cucumber, spinach, and wheatgrass using a juicer.
 Serve chilled or over crushed ice.

 - ¼ cup Mint leaves

-Cut the peel off the pineapple and cut into chunks.
-Using a juicer, juice together pineapple, wheatgrass and mint leaves.
+Cut the peel off the pineapple and cut it into chunks.
+Using a juicer, juice together the pineapple, wheatgrass, and mint leaves.
 Serve cold or over crushed ice.

 Ginger Grassy Goodness

 Use a juicer to juice apples, carrot, ginger, and wheatgrass.
 Serve chilled or over ice.